julianriverajr/React-Portfolio/README.md

 ## Description

 This is my React Portfolio, a portfolio created with react.
 It is just one page, which changes depending on what you click.
-I'm told that is the essence of React apps.

 ## Table of Contents